brillout/goldpage/docs/readme.template.md

 !OUTPUT ../readme.md
 !INLINE ./snippets/header.md

-!VAR WHAT_SSR_COIN What is `ssr-coin`
+!VAR WHAT_IS_GOLDPAGE What is `ssr-coin`
-!VAR VS_ECO Goldpage VS Next.js/Nuxt.js/create-react-app/vue-cli/Gatsby/...
+!VAR WHY_GOLDPAGE Goldpage VS create-react-app/Next.js/vue-cli/Nuxt.js/Gatsby/...
 !VAR HOW_IT_WORKS How It Works

 !VAR GETTING_STARTED Getting Started